senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_ai/dialogflow/README.md

 #### Share: User and Roles

 In the Agent you can define a list of users which are allowed to work on this agent.
-The user can have different roles regarding their need.
+The users can have different roles regarding their need.
 These roles are available:
-*  **Admin**: Only the creator of the Agent can be Admin.
+*  **Admin**: Only the creator of the Agent can be Admin
-*  **Developer**: Has the rights to change and develop the agent
+*  **Developer**: Has the rights to change and develop the Agent
 *  **Reviewer**: Can review and test the Agent

 ### Entities